Farhanaislam1/Farhanaislam1/README.md

 - Power BI dashboards for business KPIs
 - Deploying ML models with Streamlit or Flask

-## Skills & Expertise:
-### Data Analysis: Extensive experience in utilizing SQL and Python for data manipulation and analysis.
-### Statistical Techniques: Proficient in employing advanced statistical techniques to extract valuable insights from data.
-### Data Visualization: Skilled in creating interactive visualizations and reports using tools like Tableau and Power BI.
-### Communication: Experienced in collaborating with diverse stakeholders, from non-technical personnel to subject matter experts, using effective communication skills to drive successful project outcomes.
-## Projects:
-### Emergency Department Project: A Python project focusing on analyzing data from emergency departments to optimize resource allocation and improve patient outcomes.
-### HR data Analysis: Charts and visualization created in Tableau, demonstrating my skills in data analysis and visualization.
-### US Healthcare Dashboard: A dashboard created using Tableau to visualize key metrics and trends in the US healthcare system.
-### Biases in GDP & Child Mortality Rate Dashboard: A dashboard showcasing insights into biases in GDP and child mortality rate data, developed using Tableau.
-## Education:
-### Post-Diploma Certificate in Data Management & Analytics
-### BSc and MSc in Applied Chemistry and Chemical Engineering
-### I'm always eager to collaborate on exciting projects and explore new opportunities in the field of data analytics.
-Let's connect and make data-driven decisions together! 🚀

-### Connect with me on LinkedIn

 <!---
 Farhanaislam1/Farhanaislam1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.